This Is the Right Time: Release

 "This Is the Right Time" was released as the album's first European single on 31 July 1989, by Arista Records.
 It included "Affection", "Big Thing" (recorded by Stansfield's 1980s band Blue Zone) and remixes created by David Dorrell, CJ Mackintosh, Paul Witts and Eddie Gordon.
 One year later, on 30 July 1990, "This Is the Right Time" was issued as the third North American single from Affection.
 It included the previously unreleased track, "My Apple Heart", and new remixes created by Shep Pettibone and Yvonne Turner.
 In September 1990, just before Stansfield's European tour, the double A-side single "This Is the Right Time"/"You Can't Deny It" with new US remixes was released in selected European countries.
 In Japan, "This Is the Right Time" was released on 3 October 1990.

 Chart performance

-The song was commercially successful on several continents, reaching number eight in Italy, number 12 in Canada, number 13 in the United Kingdom, number 17 in West Germany and number 20 in Austria.
+The song was commercially successful on several continents, reaching number eight in both Israel and Italy, number 12 in Canada, number 13 in the United Kingdom, number 17 in West Germany and number 20 in Austria.
 In the United States, it peaked at number 21 on the Billboard Hot 100, number-one on the Billboard Hot Dance Club Songs chart and number 13 on the Billboard Hot R&B/Hip-Hop Songs chart.